1933 - 50th Jubilee

 The May Tree is our emblem because the School was founded on the first day of May in 1883.
 One day we hope it will fulfil Alfred Noyes' description: "So fragrant and so still So dusky white".

 The most permanent reminder of the Jubilee is the May tree.
-A May tree was chosen because the school started in May.
 Miss Penson wanted a wild hawthorn with white blossom to symbolise the high and pure character of the pupils at the School.
 In the sheltered, sunny garden the school tree has grown to a large symmetrical umbrella.
 The blossom has a shy moonlit silveriness.
 The tree is hoped to live for 200 years (still alive in 2020 as shown above), for future generations of Gloucestrians to see and admire.